-Policy SS10: Skills & Employment
+Policy SS11: Skills & Employment

 Developers applying for planning permission for a major development as defined by the hierarchy of development are required to submit a skills and employment plan demonstrating how they will look to provide training / skills and employment opportunities for residents in East Ayrshire.

 Developers should also demonstrate what consideration has been given to their supply chain and maintenance arrangements, to explore ways in which their developments can maximise the benefit to the local economy.
-Non-statutory planning guidance will be prepared to provide information on what should be included within a skills and employment plan.